Why SSH Security Matters for Ubuntu Servers

 sudo systemctl reload sshd

-SSH security works as a layered approach.
+SSH security works best as a layered approach.
 Each control on its own provides limited protection.
 Together, they make your server significantly harder to compromise and significantly less interesting to automated attackers.

 Test each change before moving to the next.
 Keep one terminal session open while testing each modification so you can recover if something breaks.
 Document your configuration so the hardening is reproducible and auditable.
-Schedule a regular review of your auth logs and your Fail2Ban status so you catch anomalies before they become problems.
+Schedule a regular review of your authentication logs and your Fail2Ban status so you catch anomalies before they become problems.